Dentures & PartialsLansdale, PA

 Treatment with Dentures

-Patients who want removable dentures may choose a full denture secured with adhesive or a partial denture that is attached by crown-capped teeth.
+Patients who want removable dentures may choose a full denture secured with adhesive or a partial denture attached by crown-capped teeth.
 We will take impressions of any remaining teeth to create these dentures.
 To prepare for treatment using implant-supported dentures, our team takes detailed x-rays and charts.

 This allows them to find the best areas to place the dental implants.
 Once they ensure that patients are in otherwise good oral health, they will surgically place the implants and the custom-made denture when they are secure.